-Likewise, the internal mode is used extensively and plays a relevant role to evaluate the effect of the possible decisions, when they impact the risk profile of the entity, including the effect on the expected losses and profits and its volatility as a result of said decisions.
+Likewise, the internal mode is used extensively and plays a relevant role in evaluating the effect of the possible decisions, when they impact the entity's risk profile, including the effect on the expected losses and profits and their volatility as a result of said decisions.

-The scope of application of the internal model includes all the population insured in the company for mortality or longevity risks, both for Individual insurances and Collective ones.
+The scope of application of the internal model includes all the population insured in the company for mortality or longevity risks, both for individual insurances and collective ones.